seqeralabs/nf-proteindesign/README.md

 **nf-proteindesign** is a Nextflow pipeline for high-throughput protein design using [Boltzgen](https://github.com/HannesStark/boltzgen), an all-atom generative diffusion model that designs proteins, peptides, and nanobodies to bind various biomolecular targets.

-### Three Operational Modes
+### Two Operational Modes

-The pipeline features a **unified workflow architecture** with three entry points:
+The pipeline features a **unified workflow architecture** with two entry points:

 1. **🎯 Design Mode**: Use pre-made design YAML specifications
 2. **📐 Target Mode**: Auto-generate design variants from target structures
-3. **🔬 P2Rank Mode**: ML-based binding site prediction + automatic design generation

-All modes converge to the same core workflow for consistent, parallel execution.
+Both modes converge to the same core workflow for consistent, parallel execution.

 ## Quick Start